-Throughout the 90’s, Mister Sinister participated within several events that mostly involved Cyclops.
-Rarely seen in any confrontation, Mister Sinister is a powerful and formidable mutant when he is confronted or attacked.
+Throughout the '90s, Mister Sinister participated in several events that mostly involved Cyclops.
+Rarely seen in any confrontation, Mister Sinister is a powerful and formidable mutant when confronted or attacked.

 After the year 2000, Mister Sinister was involved in the events of M-Day, where he attempted to capture the first mutant born after Decimation.
 This would be Mister Sinister's final moment, as he was soon killed by Mystique.

-Later, another mysterious Mister Sinister appeared in the form of a woman, claiming that she was Mister Sinister’s daughter.
-Sharing the exact same powers as Mister Sinister, she referred to herself as Miss Sinister as she also displayed the same manipulative and deceiving tactics that her father once displayed as well.
+Later, another mysterious Mister Sinister appeared in the form of a woman, claiming that she was Mister Sinister's daughter.
+Sharing the same powers as Mister Sinister, she referred to herself as Miss Sinister, as she also displayed the same manipulative and deceiving tactics that her father once showed.

 Major Story Arcs